IvoMarques92/MIG/DeviceDrivers/Readme.txt

 #Attention

-to make the device drivers, it is necessary change the path to buildroot correctly in the Makefile in each folder.
+To make the device drivers, it is necessary change the path to buildroot correctly in the Makefile in each folder.

+#Generate Device Driver

+To make the DeviceDriver, after edit the makefile, just do make in the path and send the "file".ko to the target(Raspberry Pi 3 Mode B+).
+To use the device driver, inside the targer use the cmd: insmod to insert the module in the kernel.